urmajesty/urmajesty.github.io/_posts/2020-03-24-finally_understanding_fetch_and_promises.markdown

 Once you understand Promises, understanding fetch is easy.

-Fetch is essentially a function that takes URL of your target website as it’s parameter(argument), and returns a Promise of the website’s data.
+Fetch is essentially a function that takes URL of your target website as it’s parameter(argument), and returns a Promise of the website’s data(Promise Status, Promise Value).
 Then, (.then) if it’s successful, the response(“data”) becomes a function that returns the response (the promises of data) in JSON format.

 ```
 fetch('http://interestingwebsite.com')